Quickgrass Artificial Grass Installation Guides

 How To Replace Your Existing Lawn

-Step 5: Apply 50mm layer of 6mm to dust Granno stone or Grit over the weed barrier compacted using an automated whacker plate ( This can be hired from your local hire shop ) and level flat so the top of your sub base is level with the top of your edging frame.
-Ideally, avoid using sand as part of your sub- base as this will wash away over the years with rain and cause dips in your new Quickgrass lawn.
+Step 3: Apply a further 5cm layer of 6mm to dust or 6mm – 4mm Granno stone or Grit over the MOT, compacted using an automated whacker plate (This can be hired from your local hire shop) and level flat so the top of your sub-base is level with the top of your edging frame.
+Ideally, avoid using sand as part of your sub-base as this will wash away over the years with rain and cause dips in your new Quickgrass lawn, as well as acting as a catchment area for dog wee, if you have a dog, so please avoid!

 As an approximate guide:

-1 tonne of 6mm to dust Granno stone or Grit jumbo sack filling a depth of 50mm will cover 8 square metres.
+1 tonne of 6mm to dust Granno stone or Grit jumbo sack filling a depth of 5cm will cover 8 square metres.

-Step 6: Unroll your new Quickgrass artificial lawn over your sub base area and leave rolled out flat for ideally 24 hours.
+Step 4: Unroll your new Quickgrass artificial lawn over your sub-base area and leave rolled out flat for ideally 24 hours.
 This will allow the pre-rolled grass time to settle with any creases time to come out and the pile to settle after being rolled.
 The warmer and sunnier the weather the quicker this process will take.
-Once settled carefully cut the boundary of the grass with a sharp Stanley knife
+Once settled carefully cut the boundary of the grass with a sharp Stanley knife.

 We do not recommend laying your grass with the pile face away from you as this won’t give the best realistic look.

-Step 9: Once you’re happy with the results, brush pile with a stiff broom.
-Some of our grasses we recommend kiln dried silica sand to be added to the surface of the grass after laying.
+Step 7: Once you’re happy with the results, brush pile with a stiff broom.
+Some of our grasses we recommend kiln-dried silica sand to be added to the surface of the grass after laying.
 This is especially recommended where there is high footfall and regular play activity.
 See individual grasses for manufacturer’s recommendations.
 If kiln dried sand is recommended, usually 5kg per metre square, simply disperse over the total surface area then brush in with a stiff broom.

 How To Join Your Quick Grass